Wizards flex some muscle, thump the Magic

 “That’s who we have to be,” Unseld said.
 “Unselfish to a fault.”

 Kristaps Porzingis led a robust offensive effort with a season-high 35 points (on 11-for-18 shooting) to go with eight rebounds and three assists.
-He and Kentavious Cadlwell-Pope, who had 25 points, led six scorers in double figures.
-In addition, point guard in Tomas Satoransky had one of his best nights of the season, collecting 13 assists and 10 rebounds in 27 minutes despite shooting 0-for-2 from the floor — one of three players in NBA history to notch a double-double without scoring.
+He and Kentavious Caldwell-Pope, who had 25 points, led five scorers in double figures.
+In addition, point guard Tomas Satoransky had one of his best nights of the season, collecting 13 assists and 10 rebounds in 27 minutes despite shooting 0-for-2 from the floor — one of three players in NBA history to notch a double-double without scoring.

 The others were Oklahoma City’s Josh Giddey, who did so on Dec.
-26, and Norm Van Lier, who did so in the 1970-71season.
+26, and Norm Van Lier, who did so in the 1970-71 season.

 “He’s about winning.
 Whatever it is in the moment — if he needs to make a bucket he will … but to be able to make plays, it just shows an unselfish nature, and he’s not the only one,” Unseld said.